docelic/amber-introduction/README.md

 Slang is extremely elegant, but very different from the traditional perception of HTML.
 ECR is HTML-like and beyond mediocre when compared to slang, but may be the best choice for your application if you intend to use some HTML site template (from e.g. [themeforest](https://themeforest.net/)) whose pages are in HTML + CSS or SCSS.

-In any case, regardless of the templating language, have in mind that the templates are compiled along with the application.
+In any case, you can even combine templates in various languages in a project, and regardless of the language, have in mind that the templates are compiled along with the application.
 This makes them extremely fast, as well as read-only which is a very welcome side-benefit!

 Supported ORM models: [granite](https://github.com/amberframework/granite-orm) (default) and [crecto](https://github.com/Crecto/crecto).